 Chevrolet Equinox Performance

-Test drivers say that the 2014 Chevrolet Equinox has a comfortable ride and decent handling, though it isn’t very fun to drive.
-Reviewers write that the base Equinox feels underpowered, while models with the optional V6 offer great acceleration.
+The 2015 Chevrolet Equinox has a comfortable ride, reviewers say.
+However, some point out that uninspiring handling means that it’s not very fun to drive.
+Test drivers write that the base Equinox feels underpowered, while models equipped with the available V6 have better acceleration.

 - "On the road the Equinox performs admirably.
 It may not be the fastest or best handling of the five SUVs that we tested.
 But it has plenty of power to get you moving when merging onto the highway and it is competent in the corners.
 That's really all you need for everyday driving." -- AutoWeek (2013)